-Trump trial could end soon; Dems fail to win support
+Trump trial could end soon; Alexander says no to witnesses

 Schiff drew on the lessons of the Nixon era to warn of a “normalization of lawlessness” in the Trump presidency.

-Republicans Collins, Romney and Murkowski all have expressed interest in hearing from Bolton and the others.
+Republicans Collins, Romney and Murkowski all have expressed interest in hearing from Bolton and the others in the trial and captivated attention during the final hours of questions.

-In a Senate split 53-47 with a Republican majority, at least four GOP senators must join all Democrats to reach the 51 votes required to call witnesses, decide whom to call or do nearly anything else in the trial.

-Chief Justice John Roberts, presiding over the chamber and fielding senators’ questions for the trial, could break a tie, but that seems unlikely.

-Roberts had communicated through his staff to McConnell’s office that he did not want to read the whistleblower’s name, according to a Republican unauthorized to discuss the private conversation and granted anonymity.

-“The presiding officer declines to read the question as submitted,” he said.
+Murkowski drew a reaction when she asked simply: “Why should this body not call Ambassador Bolton?”

+Alexander, who was influenced by the late Howard Baker — who broke with his party over Richard Nixon — also captured attention when he questioned partisanship in the proceedings thus far.

+In response to Alexander and others, Democrat Rep. Zoe Lofgren of California, a congressional staffer during Watergate and now a House prosecutor, told the senators that the Nixon impeachment also started as a partisan inquiry before a bipartisan consensus emerged.
+She told them while the House acted on party lines against Trump, the Senate — “the greatest deliberative body on the planet” — has a new opportunity.

+Alexander is also close allies with McConnell, and after his question Thursday night he consulted with a key staff aide to the leader.
+As the senators broke for dinner, Alexander and Murkowski met privately.

-Senators have dispatched with more than 100 queries over two days.
+Senators dispatched more than 100 queries over two days.
 The questions came from the parties’ leaders, the senators running for the Democratic nomination against Trump and even bipartisan coalitions from both sides of the aisle.

-Trump’s team says the House’s 28,000-page case against the president and the 17 witnesses — current and former national security officials, ambassadors and others who testified in the House proceedings — are sufficient.

-Instead, Trump’s lawyers focused some of their time Thursday refloating allegations against Biden and his son, Hunter Biden, who served on the board of a gas company in Ukraine while his father was vice president.

-Rep. Val Demings, D-Fla., responding to one question said the Bidens have little to tell the Senate about Trump’s efforts to “shake down” Ukraine for his own campaign.
+Trump’s lawyers focused some of their time Thursday refloating allegations against Biden and his son, Hunter Biden, who served on the board of a gas company in Ukraine while his father was vice president.
+Rep. Val Demings, D-Fla., one of the managers, said the Bidens have little to tell the Senate about Trump’s efforts to “shake down” Ukraine for his campaign.

-Democrats argued Bolton’s forthcoming book cannot be ignored.
-It contends he personally heard Trump say he wanted military aid withheld from Ukraine until it agreed to investigate the Bidens — the abuse of power charge that is the first article of impeachment.
-Trump denies saying such a thing.

-The White House has blocked its officials from testifying in the proceedings and objected in a letter to Bolton’s attorney to “significant amounts of classified information” in the manuscript, including at the top secret level.
+The White House has blocked its officials from testifying in the proceedings and objected that there is “significant amounts of classified information” in the manuscript.
 Bolton resigned last September — Trump says he was fired — and he and his attorney have insisted the book does not contain any classified information.